 Grocery industry management teams are constantly thinking about how they can make the shopping experience better through technology, branding, promotion communication and interior design of their goods and services.

-Our research also observes Hy-Vee, an employee-owned chain of more than 245 supermarkets located throughout the Midwestern United States which has done its version store-in-store.
+Our research also observes Hy-Vee, an employee-owned chain of more than 245 supermarkets located throughout the Midwestern United States, has done its version store-in-store.
 A highly successful and well-regarded regional grocery store chain.
 The brand is recognized for its innovative approach and its willingness to continually challenge the expectations of the grocery industry.
 “The message to shoppers is “we are all things food.”

 In Australia, Coles launched a “quiet hour” in response to customer feedback, Autism Spectrum Australia and rolled out "Quiet Hour" in 68 supermarket stores to make the shopping experience a little easier.

-The initiative aims to prevent sensory overload by dimming the lights by 50 per cent, turning off the radio, turning down register and scanner volumes, avoiding PA announcements and avoiding trolley collections.
+The initiative aims to prevent sensory overload by dimming the lights by 50 percent, turning off the radio, turning down register and scanner volumes, avoiding PA announcements and avoiding trolley collections.
 So, there must be a benefit to the retailer and its customers.
 Less energy consumption and less sensory overload.

 Why not call and talk to us about your bank brand, design or refurbishment programme, branding, digital and social media requirements.